 On March 21, 2016, divers, researchers and environmental activists alike had reason to celebrate following the inauguration of the Darwin and Wolf Marine Sanctuary, signed into law by Ecuadorian President Rafael Correa.
-The new Galapagos marine reserve expands over 18,000 square miles of extremely rich waters surrounding Darwin and Wolf islands, representing one third of the waters around the Galapagos Islands (approximately the size of Belgium).
-The formation of this marine sanctuary, which significantly increases the size of the 80,000-square mile marine reserve that was created in 1998, officially forbids all extractive industries, such as fishing, oil drilling and mining, granting the area one of the highest levels of environmental protection in the world.
+The new Galapagos marine reserve expands over 18,000 square miles of extremely rich waters surrounding Darwin and Wolf islands, representing one-third of the waters around the Galapagos Islands (approximately the size of Belgium).
+The formation of this marine sanctuary for the Galapagos wildlife, which significantly increases the size of the 80,000-square mile marine reserve that was created in 1998, officially forbids all extractive industries, such as fishing, oil drilling, and mining, granting the area one of the highest levels of environmental protection in the world.

 However, the decision to create this sanctuary also means that the largest concentration of fish biomass in the world will be protected from all forms of fishing.
 According to a new study by Pelayo Salinas, of the Charles Research Station, this area contains an average of 17.5 tons of fish per hectare, approximately twice as concentrated as the second most concentrated area known to the scientific world, which is nearby in the Cocos Island National Park, Costa Rica.